chandi-mptk/Day-Book/README.md

 # Day-Book
-Day Book for Small Business
+## Day Book for Person and Small Business

+  This Software Could Be Used to manage anyone's Personal Accounts.
+This software dont give any importence to the Product or Services.
+This software is Designed to Keep Track of a perso's Income, Expence and to be paid, to be received Amounts.

 # Requirments
 Based On Current Environment

+1. tkcalendar==1.6.1

+# Used Packages In The Project

-1. Python 3.10
+  1. string
-2. tkcalendar==1.6.1
+  2. re
+  3. sqlite3
+  4. pathlib
+  5. tkinter
+  6. tkcalendar

 # Files Details